boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 the project-space.
 The third button group (3) is for exporting data, e.g. for [GNPS FBMN](https://doi.org/10.1038/s41592-020-0933-6) or writing [project-space summaries]({{ "/io/#sirius-project-space/" | relative_url }}).
 The fourth button group (4) is for computations, containing "compute button", "job view" and "custom database importer".
-The right most button group (5) contains "log", "settings", "webservice info" and "bug report" dialogs (8)
+The right most button group (5) contains "log", "settings", "webservice info" and "account info" dialogs.
+"Help" links to this online documentation.
+"About" gives information on software licence and related publications.

 On the left side is the compound list (6) displaying all imported compounds.
 Each *compound* lists MS and MS/MS spectra corresponding to a single measured